chalonverse/CMakeSamples/Ex07/README.md

-This demonstrates how to use FetchCOntent to get and use the Catch library.
+This demonstrates how to use FetchContent to get and use the Catch library.